scikit-image/scikit-image/doc/source/user_guide/geometrical_transform.rst

 or the full transformation matrix::

    from skimage import data
-   from skimage import transform as tf from skimage import img_as_float
+   from skimage import transform
+   from skimage import img_as_float

    matrix = np.array([[np.cos(np.pi/12), -np.sin(np.pi/12), 100],
                       [np.sin(np.pi/12), np.cos(np.pi/12), -20],
                       [0, 0, 1]])
-   tform = tf.EuclideanTransform(matrix)
+   tform = transform.EuclideanTransform(matrix)

 The transformation matrix of a transform is available as its ``tform.params`` attribute.
 Transformations can be composed by multiplying matrices with the